Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Partially Observable Markov Decision Processes

 where $\ell_{t}(z_{0:t}, a_{0:t-1}) \coloneq \mathbb{E}_{\textstyle p(s_{t} \given z_{0:t}, a_{0:t-1})} \big[ R_{t}(s_{t}, a_{t-1}) \big]$ is the expected reward under the belief $p(s_{t} \given z_{0:t}, a_{0:t-1})$, and $p_{\phi}(z_{0:T}, a_{0:T-1})$ characterizes the belief-space generative process:

 with $p(z_{0}) = \mathbb{E}_{\textstyle p(s_{0})} \big[ g(z_{0} \given s_{0}) \big]$ and

 \end{proposition} The proof is in Appendix~\ref{app:belief-space-objective}.
-Proposition~\ref{prop:belief-space-objective} defines an objective that factorizes according to the causal structure of decision making --- an agent's belief $p(s_{t} \given \cdot)$ depends only on past observations and actions.
-This reformulation expresses the sequential decision-making problem explicitly in terms of histories $(z_{0:t}, a_{0:t-1})$ and highlights how agents can explore by steering the belief towards informative observations, thereby improving the expected utility $\ell_{t}(\cdot)$~\citep{kaelbling1998planning}.
-Next, we leverage this belief-space generative process and corresponding objective within a probabilistic inference framework.
+Proposition~\ref{prop:belief-space-objective} defines an objective that factorizes according to the causal structure of decision making: an agent's belief $p(s_{t} \given \cdot)$ depends only on past quantities.
+This reformulation expresses the sequential decision-making problem explicitly in terms of histories $(z_{0:t}, a_{0:t-1})$ and highlights how agents are incentivized to explore by steering the belief towards informative observations that improve the expected utility $\ell_{t}(\cdot)$~\citep{kaelbling1998planning}.
+Next, we leverage this belief-space generative process and objective within a probabilistic inference framework.